learning-zone/react-basics/next-basics.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-### 60. How do you configure redirects and rewrites in Next.js?
+## Q. How do you configure redirects and rewrites in Next.js?

 Defined in `next.config.js` — processed at the Edge before rendering: